 Dr. Karpinski graduated from medical school at the University of Saskatchewan, and received her RCSPC certification in Internal Medicine and Nephrology after training at Queens and McGill Universities.
 She has also completed a renal transplant fellowship at the University of Toronto and a Diploma in Medical Education at the University of Dundee.

 Anna Oswald, MD, MMEd, FRCPC

-Anna Oswald, MD, MMEd, FRCPC is an assistant professor in the Division of Rheumatology, Department of Medicine at the University of Alberta in Edmonton, Canada.
-She spent a year as a Visiting Scholar in Medical Education Research at McGill University’s Centre for Medical Education and went on to complete her Masters in Medical Education through the University of Dundee.
-She is active in a variety of classroom teaching and in clinical bedside teaching at both the undergraduate and postgraduate levels.
-She is the course coordinator for the preclinical Musculoskeletal Medicine course at the University of Alberta and is a CanMEDS Clinician Educator with the Royal College of Physicians and Surgeons of Canada.
-She is also the founder and chair of the University of Alberta Faculty of Medicine and Dentistry Medical Education Journal Club.
+Dr. Anna Oswald is a Rheumatologist and full Professor in the Department of Medicine at the University of Alberta (U of A) with cross appointment to the Faculty of Education.
+She spent a year as a Visiting Scholar in Medical Education Research at McGill University’s Centre for Medical Education and completed a Masters in Medical Education (University of Dundee).
+She is active in a variety of classroom teaching and in clinical bedside teaching at the undergraduate, postgraduate and faculty development levels.
+Anna is the recipient of local and national teaching awards and grants, including the University of Alberta’s Rutherford Award and McCalla Professorship.
+She is a Clinician Educator for the Royal College and the University of Alberta’s Director of Competency Based Medical Education.